tomtitchener/TypesAndProgrammingLanguages/README.md

-## Lambda:  Lambda calculus in Haskell from Pierce Types and Programming Languages chapters 5, 6, 7.
+## Lambda:  Lambda calculus in Haskell from Pierce Types and Programming Languages

-Cribbing from raw and OCaml syntax in book.
+### Chapters 5, 6, 7.

+See src/untyped.hs.